krishnadey30/PIS/README.md

 * [Django]( https://www.djangoproject.com/)
 * [PIL]( https://python-pillow.org/)

 ## Getting Started

-To clone and run this application, you'll need Git and Python installed on your computer.
-I assume you already setup the django environment on your machine, if not yet, then Google is your friend.
+To clone and run this application, you'll need Git,Python and Pillow installed on your computer.
+I assume you already setup the Django environment on your machine, if not yet, then Google is your friend.
 From your command line:

 ### Clone this repository
 ```